Models > 25363812200 > Instructions

 Parts Used:

-Dairy Door - Clear Refrigerator Door Shelf Retainer Bar - Cut to Fit Door Shelf Retainer Bar End Cap - Right Side Door Shelf Retainer Bar End Cap - Left Side
+Dairy Door - Clear Door Shelf Retainer Bar - Cut to Fit Door Shelf Retainer Bar End Cap - Right Side Door Shelf Retainer Bar End Cap - Left Side

 • Catherine from Bismarck, ND